How to Repressurise a Boiler [Without Paying an Engineer or Boiler Expert]

 Whether you’re wondering how to repressurise a Worcester boiler, or one from any other brand, the steps below will walk you through the process.
 The steps below should work for an external, or keyless internal filling loop.

-Keep in mind, though — following these steps may restore normal boiler pressure for a short while, but your boiler will keep losing pressure unless you fix the underlying issue (typically a leak).
+Keep in mind, though — following these steps may restore normal boiler pressure for a short while, but your boiler will keep losing pressure unless you fix the underlying issue.
+Typically, the pressure loss happens because your boiler is leaking water.

 Step 1 – Close All Vents to Seal in Water Pressure